 Prior to joining the firm, she served as a law clerk to the Honorable S. James Otero of the United States District Court for the Central District of California in Los Angeles.

 Ms. Clemons graduated magna cum laude from Washington University Law School, where she was a member of the Washington University Law Review and the school's award-winning National Moot Court Team.
 Upon graduation, she was elected to Order of the Coif and awarded the Judge Amandus Brackman Moot Court Prize for written and oral advocacy.
-Prior to law school, Ms. Clemons earned a bachelor's degree in Theater & Film from the University of Kansas.
+Prior to law school, Ms. Clemons earned a bachelor's degree in Theatre & Film from the University of Kansas.

-- Counsel to Monsanto in connection with its $66 billion acquisition by Bayer, which closed after a 20-month DOJ investigation leading to what the DOJ characterized as the "the largest negotiated merger divestiture ever required by the United States."
+- Monsanto in connection with its $66 billion acquisition by Bayer, which closed after a 20-month DOJ investigation leading to what the DOJ characterized as the "the largest negotiated merger divestiture ever required by the United States."
 The transaction was reviewed and approved by antitrust enforcers in the US, the EU, and almost 30 other jurisdictions.

 - Global automotive parts manufacturer in DOJ antitrust investigation into alleged price fixing and bid rigging in the automotive parts industry.

 - Fujikura Ltd. and Fujikura Automotive America LLC in ongoing complex multi-district antitrust litigation alleging bid rigging and price fixing of automotive wire harnesses and other products arising out of the government's investigation into the auto parts industry.In re Automotive Parts Antitrust Litigation.